invopop/gobl/regimes/ae/README.md

 ## VAT Invoicing Requirements

-In the UAE, businesses must issue VAT-compliant invoices.
 There are two types of VAT invoices: the standard and the simplified invoice.

 **Simplified VAT Invoice**: Allowed in the following cases: